leewinder/ng2-dynamic-dialog/README.md

 The overall behaviour of the dialog can be specified by using 'Ng2DynamicDialogBehaviour', and the available options can be seen in [ng2-dynamic-dialog/styles/behaviour.ts](https://github.com/leewinder/ng2-dynamic-dialog/blob/master/development/src/ng2-dynamic-dialog/styles/behaviour.ts).

+This structure can then be passed to the dialog using [Ng2DynamicDialogComponent setBehaviour].

 <br>

 ## Change Log

+### 0.0.5
+* Update library to RC 5
+* Update samples to RC 5
+* Updated all documentation to reference new RC 5 requirements

 ### 0.0.4
 * Updated documentation